Mitral Valve Replacement: Minimally Invasive

 breastbone, to the right of your breastbone, or between the ribs on your side.
 The

-surgeon inserts specialized instruments and a tiny camera through the incision to
+surgeon inserts special tools and a tiny camera through the incision to do the surgery.

-do the surgery.
-Some surgeons use robot-controlled arms to perform the surgery.
-Your
+Some surgeons use robot-controlled arms to do the surgery.
+Your provider will review

-healthcare provider will review all of your options with you along with their associated
+all of your options with you along with their risks and benefits.

-During the procedure, you will be attached to a heart-lung machine by inserting cannulas
+During the procedure, you'll be attached to a heart-lung machine by inserting cannulas

 into the artery and vein in your groin.
 This machine will act as your heart and lungs